 Maybe you don’t know the truth about Christmas.
 If not here is a short article that will help you get started on finding its true roots. https://www.simpletoremember.com/vitals/Christmas_TheRealStory.htm

-The sad truth is the Catholic church proudly admits that they took a pagan holiday and made it a Christian holiday to make life easier for people to be apart of the church.
+The sad truth is the Catholic church proudly admits that they took a pagan holiday, and made it a Christian holiday to make life easier for people to join the church.
 For us, we can not use the saying, “that’s not what it means to me,” anymore.
-Because it doesn’t matter what it means to me, it matters what it means God.
-And quit frankly, I fear YHVH GOD more than man.

-So, Christmas to us now is just a day that we wish were celebrated in fall to honor and obey God’s command to set apart for the feast of Sukkot.
-It would be so awesome and wonderful if all God’s children closed their businesses and took a day off to truly honor and obey YHVH God and celebrate HIs promised Messiah, and His Second coming.
+So, Christmas to us is just a day.
+Our hope is that more will chose to celebrate the fall feasts to honor and obey God’s command to set apart His holiday of Sukkot.
+It would be so awesome and wonderful if all God’s children closed their businesses, and took a day off to truly honor and obey Yehovah God, and celebrate Him, His Son, and His Second coming.

 - Our Family